False Positives Raised by Quantum Readout Error Mitigation: Introduction

-The conventional QREM methods indeed improve the estimation of physical observables and state populations obtained from the experimental data on quantum devices \cite{zhong_violating_2019, cao_generation_2023, noauthor_experimental_2024, song_realization_2025,jiang2025generation}.
-Nevertheless, in this work, we demonstrate that these methods will introduce systematic errors that grow exponentially with the increasing of qubit number.
-This effect is not notable at small scale of quantum processors and is usually neglected.
-Nevertheless, it grows as the system scales up and becomes a significant error.
-Firstly, we demonstrate that the mixture of SPAM error leads to an over-estimation on the entangle-state fidelity benchmark.
-Meanwhile, many widely used quantum algorithms depend on the estimation of physical observables, such as the variational quantum eigensolver (VQE)\cite{YungCas2014, Tilly_VQE_2021, Cerezo2021, Magann_VQA_2021, Fedorov_VQERev_2022, Preskill_2018, CaoRomOls19, AspDutLov05, Wang08, PerMcCSha14, HemMaiRom18, NamChen20, SheZhaZha17, MalBabKiv16, Kandala2017, ColRamDah18, McCRomBab16, LanWhi10, RomBabMcC18,mcardle2020quantum} and the Quantum Time Evolution (QTE)\cite{Babbush_chem_trotter_2015, Hastings_qalgo_chem_2015, Jones_opt_trotter_2019, Avtandilyan_opt_trotter_2024, sarkar_scalable_qte_2024, Tranter_trotter_err_2019, Whitfield_qchem_2011, Yang_high_order_trotter_2022} method.
-We demonstrate that, for these algorithms, the QREM method can cause severe computational errors as the scale of the studied system increases.
-Finally, for future applications, we provide an upper bound on the initialization error as a function of system size.
-With this constraint, the deviation of the outcomes is bounded, enabling us to achieve reliable results from the quantum computers.
+Nevertheless, in this work, we show that even when state initialization errors are orders of magnitude smaller than measurement errors, the conventionally neglected state preparation component induces a systematic bias in corrected observable expectation values that scales exponentially with the number of qubits.
+This effect, which is negligible on small-scale processors and typically overlooked, becomes significant and requires careful consideration as system size increases.
+We first show that the mixture of SPAM error leads to severe overestimation in large-scale state fidelity benchmarking with QREM.
+Furthermore, we demonstrate that these widely used quantum algorithms reliant on observable estimation, such as the variational quantum eigensolver (VQE) \cite{Tilly_VQE_2021, Cerezo2021, CaoRomOls19, PerMcCSha14, Kandala2017, LanWhi10, mcardle2020quantum,noauthor_experimental_2024} and the quantum time evolution (QTE) \cite{Babbush_chem_trotter_2015, Hastings_qalgo_chem_2015, Jones_opt_trotter_2019, Avtandilyan_opt_trotter_2024, sarkar_scalable_qte_2024, Tranter_trotter_err_2019, Whitfield_qchem_2011, Yang_high_order_trotter_2022}, are also adversely affected.
+Finally, for future applications, we derive an upper bound on initialization errors as a function of the qubit number.
+By satisfying this bound, the deviation in outcomes remains tightly controlled, thereby ensuring reliable and trustworthy results from quantum information processing.

-\textit{Conventional QREM} --- Near-term applications of quantum computers such as variational quantum eigensolver (VQE) and Quantum State Tomography (QST) rely on the measurement of the operator expectation values.
-Making correction of readout errors is an important step to achieve the accurate result and thus pave the way to quantum advantage.
-Thus, the QREM \cite{maciejewski_mitigation_2020, nation_scalable_2021} is widely employed especially with superconducting transmon qubits since their readout fidelity is usually not satisfied.
-For an $n$-qubit system, the experimentally measured readout probability distribution can be treated classically and satisfy